-Early works by Mirza and Butler emerged from their interest in seminal avant-garde film.
-Non Places (1999) is a contemporary take on the constructivist films of the 1920s; Where a Straight Line Meets a Curve (2003) drew inspiration from the use of resonant frequencies in Alvin Lucier’s I am Sitting in a Room (1970).
-Mirza / Butler often took a single visual observation as a point of departure, such as the space between tower blocks in The Space Between (2005), the gesture of performing a 360 degree walking rotation with a camera in Structural Constellation (2006) or the cinematic principles inherent in photo realist painting in The Glass Stare (2006).
-Within these works Mirza and Butler intertwine a range of visual and conceptual languages, combining analytical and experimental sequences to create open-ended works.
+These emerged from their interest in seminal avant-garde film.
+Non Places (1999), for example, is a contemporary take on the constructivist films of the 1920s and in Where a Straight Line Meets a Curve (2003) the artists drew inspiration from the use of resonant frequencies from Alvin Lucier’s 'I am Sitting in a Room' (1970).
+Mirza / Butler often take a single visual observation as a point of departure, such as the space between tower blocks in The Space Between (2005), the gesture of performing a 360 degree walking rotation with a camera in Structural Constellation (2006) or the cinematic principles inherent in photo realist painting in The Glass Stare (2006).
+From these initial images, Mirza and Butler intertwine a range of visual and conceptual languages, combining analytical and experimental sequences to create open-ended works.
 This includes The autonomous object?
 (2009) The Museum of non Participation and The Exception and the Rule